huggingface/blog/audio-datasets.md

 2. **Download and processing time:** audio datasets are large and need a significant amount of time to download and process.
 With streaming, loading and processing is done on the fly, meaning you can start using the dataset as soon as the first sample is ready.
 3. **Easy experimentation:** you can experiment on a handful samples to check that your script works without having to download the entire dataset.

 There is one caveat to streaming mode.
-When downloading a dataset to disk, the processed data is saved to our cache.
-If we want to re-use this data, we can directly load the processed data from cache, skipping the download and processing steps.
-Consequently, we only have to perform the downloading and processing operations once.
+When downloading a dataset, both the raw data and processed data are saved locally to disk.
+If we want to re-use this dataset, we can directly load the processed data from disk, skipping the download and processing steps.
+Consequently, we only have to perform the downloading and processing operations once, after which we can re-use the prepared data.
 With streaming mode, the data is not downloaded to disk.
-Thus, neither the download nor pre-processing are cached.
-If we want to re-use the data, the streaming steps must be repeated, with the audio files loaded and pre-processed again.
+Thus, neither the downloaded nor pre-processed data are cached.
+If we want to re-use the dataset, the streaming steps must be repeated, with the audio files loaded and processed on the fly again.
+For this reason, it is advised to download datasets that you are likely to use multiple times.

 How can you enable streaming mode?
 Easy!
 Just set `streaming=True` when you load your dataset.
 The rest will be taken care for you: